Kurocado-Studio/styleguide/Writerside/topics/How-To-Install-ESLint.md

 ### Node.js Configuration

-Create a `eslint.config.mjs` file with the following content for node-based projects:
+Create a `eslint.config.cjs` file with the following content for node-based projects:

 ```javascript
 import { defineESLintConfig, eslintNodeConfig } from '@kurocado-studio/styleguide';